BetaNET-CCS/yiimp-blocks-found-to-discord/README.md

+# Revisions by BetaNET

+Removed Exchange API for a simpler bot.
+Working out of the box as of 02/27/2019

 # What it does

 Poll a [Yiimp pool] block found result page (usually on /site/found\_results) and post a message to [Discord] chat room.
-It also feature a currency conversion to add blocks value in BTC and USDT (USD parity) using [stock.exchange] and [Cryptopia] markets API.

-Single file app all written in Python 3 asyncio, it should be very easy to modify to use additionnal markets API and or different endpoints.
+Single file app all written in Python 3 asyncio, it should be very easy to modify to use different endpoints.

 # System service installation